luizhammeli/CleanApp/README.md

 # CleanApp
-CleanApp is a simple study project using Clean Architecture concepts.
+CleanApp its a simple study project using Clean Architecture concepts.
 Currently the project constains just two feature Login and Signup.

 Project structure